guifi/guifi-cxoln/CXOLN.en_US.md

 >Quan es cedeixen ubicacions per muntar-hi infraestructures de xarxa sense contraprestació, independentment de quins siguin la resta de titulars, s'assumeix que facilitaran la connexió més oberta possible en funció de la naturalesa de l'equipament.
 Si s'estableixen limitacions d'espai o de capacitat han de facilitar el trànsit segons els Comuns XOLN, ser raonables, aplicant les bones pràctiques, les mateixes condicions per a tots els usuaris sense discriminacions i no forçar la contractació de serveis a operadors concrets encara que siguin co-titulars de la infraestructura.
 Els operadors que hi ofereixen compromís de servei n'haurien de tenir suficient amb aplicar el que es preveu en el punt [VI.
 3. Informació publica dels prioritats](#3-informació-publica-dels-prioritats).

 When locations are made available to host network infrastructures without compensation, independently to the rest of proprietors, it is understood that they will facilitate the connection as open as possible according to the nature of the installation.
-In the case of space or capacity limitations, they must allow the traffic according to the FONN Compact, be reasonable, and applying good practices, being the same for all the users without any discrimination, and without implying the hiring the services of any specific operator although this may be co-proprietor of the infrastructure.
+In the case of space or capacity limitations, they must allow the traffic according to the [CXOLN](#cxoln), be reasonable, and applying good practices, being the same for all the users without any discrimination, and without implying the hiring the services of any specific operator although this may be co-proprietor of the infrastructure.
 What is foreseen in point VI.3 of section “About Network Management and Traffic Shaping (Quality of Service)” should suffice for those operators that offer services with compromise.

 >Aquesta condició és d'indispensable compliment quan es tracta de dominis públics gestionats per administracions públiques donada la obligatorietat legal que tenen de garantir la no discriminació.